 From the global movement Fridays for Future and the European Green Deal to Germany’s Climate Action Programme 2030—the fight against climate change has dominated the public discourse for months.
-This year’s edition of the environmental technology trade fair IFAT in Munich held in May will illustrate how important the contribution is that a modern circular economy and waste management industry makes to climate protection.
+The circular economy plays a key role here.

 The "Green Deal" is a central element in the legislative agenda of the new EU Commission for the next five years.
 If everything goes as European Commission President Ursula von der Leyen plans, the European economic system is to be reshaped in such a way that greenhouse gases can be cut quickly and on a large scale in order to curb global warming.
 "The circular economy plays a key role here," emphasizes Peter Kurth.
 According to the President of the Federal Association of the German Waste, Water and Raw Materials Management Industry (BDE), the Green Deal will involve an even greater and, above all, mandatory use of recycled materials in production.